-Note: A lifting eye is provided for moving the power supply into place with a crane or hoist.
-To access the lifting eye, remove the 6 screws from the top cover and remove cover.
-It may also be moved by forklift if the forks are long enough to extend more than half way the length of the base.
+Note: The units may be moved by forklift, if the forks are long enough to extend more than half way the length of the base of the power supply.
 Care should be used when lifting with the forks so that the underside of the power supply is not damaged.

-- Place the units in an area that is free of excessive moisture, has proper ventilation, and is relatively clean.
-Allow room for accessing the sides of the power supply for servicing. - Place the power supply so that air flow is not blocked in any way.
-(Cooling air is drawn in through the front panel grating, and is exhausted through the rear of the unit by a cooling fan.)
-Do not place any filter device over the air intake locations.
-This reduces cooling efficiency and VOIDS THE WARRANTY.
+The area must have proper ventilation, be clean and free of excessive moisture.
+Allow room for accessing the sides of the power supply for servicing.
+The air flow for power supply cooling must not blocked in any way.
+Air is drawn in through the front and is exhausted through the rear of the unit by fans.
+Do not place any filter device over the air intake locations which reduces cooling efficiency and VOIDS THE WARRANTY.

-Figure 3-1 HD3070 Power Supply Dimensions
+Figure 3-1 HD3070 Power Supply with Automatic Gas Console - Placement Dimensions